Today’s readings will cover much of the same material as Amazing Grace, but from a scholarly perspective.

 What was the significance of the Somerset case for the abolitionist movement?

 What were some of the major strategies used by British abolitionists to promote the growth of antislavery sentiment among the British people?
-Be able to identify at least five different strategies.
+Be able to identify at least five different tactics.

 What were some of the signs of the strength of pro-slavery interests in the British empire during the late 18th and early 19th century?